-Can be repeated.
-Prerequisites: (must meet one): 3.0 or above in academic grade for Introduction to ILO Elective, 3.0 or above in Middle School Challenge, 3.0 or above in HOW prior Social Studies course, 3.0 or above in academic prior Social
+Prerequisites: (must meet one) 3.0 or above in HOW prior Social Studies course, 3.0 or above in academic prior Social

 Studies course, Junior or Senior in good standing in Eagle Challenge Program

 An ILO in Social Studies is an opportunity to practice and improve global citizenship skills while studying a topic of choice.
 Student must have proven ability to work independently.
 Off-site time with a community mentor is strongly encouraged.